coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-04-convert-linkedlist-to-array.md

 public <T> T[] toArray(T[] a)
 ```

 This method accepts a type T of array as an input paramter.
-And it returns type T of the array containing all of the elements in this list in proper sequence (from first to last element).
+And it returns an array of type T containing all of the elements in this list in proper sequence (from first to last element).

 If list fits in the specified array, then it return the same.
 Otherwise, a new array is allocated with the runtime type of the specified array and the size of this list.